 - If the answer is “No,” then some excuse can always be developed as to why Gartner will not cover the software category.
 And virtually any excuse will do. (the category is too small, the sales went down one year, there is not enough innovation, the people that work in the SAM vendors aren’t sufficiently attractive, etc..)

-ITAM, a very credible source on the topic of SAM has this to say on the topic.
+ITAM, a very credible source on the topic of SAM, has this to say on the subject.

 “Disconnect in ITAM Tools Coverage: I felt there was a bit of a disconnect in Gartner tool coverage.
 90% of the content from the summit and exhibitors were focussed on SAM, yet Patricia Adams provided a 90′s view of Asset Repositories.
 She referred to SAM tools as an ‘emerging’ category (emphasis added) which I felt was a bit of an insult to the tools and partners in the exhibitors hall and not an accurate reflection of the market.
 Gartner have no SAM tool analysis on the horizon and when asked, Patricia Adams stated some Gartner company spiel about category size.
 Big enough a category for two international conferences but not for tool analysis?
 An opportunity missed.”

-Well, if Gartner has decided to not cover the category, then it begins to make sense to undermine the overall category, perhaps emphasizing that it is immature.
+Well, if Gartner has decided not to cover the category, then it begins to make sense to undermine the overall classification, perhaps emphasizing that it is immature.

 Why Gartner Gives the Impression that SAM’s Software is Immature?

 Who benefits the most from the impression being created that the SAP market is immature or emerging?
-That would be software vendors in the other software categories, and more specifically the largest software vendors.
-Therefore, once again, Gartner “professional opinion” always seems to line up perfectly with how it makes money.
-The problem with entities that are always profit maximizing is that they only are interested in relaying truthful information when it maximizes profits.
-When it doesn’t, they prefer to hide the truthful information.
-In the study of information control it is well known that the most effective way to engage in propaganda is not to lie, but instead to emphasize things that one wants to be observed by one’s audience while obscuring or simply ignoring other things.
+That would be software vendors in the other software categories, and more specifically, the largest software vendors.
+Therefore, once again, Gartner’s “professional opinion” always seems to line up perfectly with how it makes money.
+The problem with entities that are still profit maximizing is that they only are interested in relaying truthful information when it maximizes profits.
+When it doesn’t, they prefer to hide the accurate information.
+In the study of information control, it is well known that the most effective way to engage in propaganda is not to lie, but instead to emphasize things that one wants to be observed by one’s audience while obscuring or simply ignoring other things.
 This is generally a problem with private profit-maximizing companies and bias.

-But it is particularly a problem when a company that is posing as a research entity, and who’s statements are taken as independent, when in fact they are simply yet another profit-maximizing entity.
-It also why profit-oriented entities have such a poor history of performing unbiased research.
+But it is mainly a problem when a company that is posing as a research entity, and who’s statements are taken as independent, when in fact they are yet another profit-maximizing entity.
+It also why profit-oriented entities have such an unfortunate history of performing unbiased research.